 RB: Francisco Arce (Paraguay)

 Francisco Arce was capped 61 times for Paraguay.
 He was a part of the great defensive unit of Paraguay in 1998 and 2002.
 He started his career with Cerro Porteño.
-He won the Copa Libertadores in1995 with Gremio, but he spent much of his career with Palmeiras in Brazil.
+He won the Copa Libertadores in 1995 with Gremio, but he spent much of his career with Palmeiras in Brazil.
 He later played in Japan with Gamba Osaka.

 CB/RB: Ivan Cordoba (Colombia)

-He is one of Colombia's greatest defenders.
+Ivan Cordoba is one of Colombia's greatest defenders.
 He earned over 70 caps for Colombia.
 He captained Colombia to win the 2001 Copa América competition, scoring the only goal in the final.
 Córdoba also played for his country in 1998 World Cup Finals in France 1998.
 He was one of the best defenders in Serie A during his time in Italy.
 He spent 12 seasons with Inter Milan winning the Champions' League in 2010.

-Peru's captain during their Golden Generation in the 1970's.
-Peru with him as the captain won the Copa America 1975 and qualified for the 1970 and 1978 World Cups, He was considered one of the best defenders in South America's history.
+Hector Chumpitaz was Peru's captain during their Golden Generation in the 1970's.
+Peru with him as the captain won the Copa America 1975 and qualified for the 1970 and 1978 World Cup Finals.
+He was considered one of the best defenders in South America's history.
 For his club career, he played mainly in Peru, but also in Mexico.

 CB: Carlos Gamarra (Paraguay)

-Widely considered a top defender in South America during his peak years.
+Carlos Gamarra was widely considered a top defender in South America during his peak years.
 He is the most capped player in Paraguayan football history.
 He was named as the Paraguayan Footballer of the Year in 1997 and 1998, and was also included in the 1998 FIFA World Cup Team of the Tournament.
 Fir his club career, he played in Paraguay, Argetina, Brazil, Portugal, Spain, Greece and Italy.

 SW: Elias Figueroa (Chile)

-Despite only played 17 times for Peru, he was considered one of Peru's greatest defender.
+Despite only played 17 times for Peru, Nicolas Fuentes was considered one of Peru's greatest defender.
 He was a member of Peru's Golden Generation in the 1970's.
 He went to the World Cup Finals in 1970.
 He played mainly with Club Universitario de Deportes.
 He also played for Defensor Lima and Sporting Cristal.

 LB: Catalino Rivarola (Paraguay)